Ethics in Practice, Part 4: Principle VII

 Polls and Q&A

 A Certificate of Completion for 1.5 CEs is available by participating in this specialty online training and passing an online CE quiz.
-Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Ethics in Practice Certificate.
-Access to the online CE quiz will be in your NAADAC profile after registration.
+Those who successfully complete the full series and pass all six CE quizzes for this six-part series will be eligible to apply for the Certificate of Achievement for Ethics in Practice.

 Click here for a complete list of organizations who approve NAADAC to provide continuing education hours.